irfanirshad/blog/content/posts/bash_tricks.md

 ---
-title: 7 Bash Scripts & Resources to flavorize your Journey to the Centre of the Shell
+title: 5 Bash Scripts & Resources to flavorize your Journey to the Centre of the Shell
 date: 2021-01-12T23:54:31+08:00
-author: irfan
+author: 1rfan
 avatar: /img/ss.jpeg
 cover: /img/bash2.jpeg
 images:
   - /img/build-a-chrome-extension-with-figwheel-main.png
 categories:
   - ENG
-# tags:
+tags:
-#   - bash
+  - bash
+  - github
 ---

 You like computers?
 You like software?
-You're probably already secretly married to Bash then
+You're probably already secretly married to Bash then..

 <!--more-->